-- These certificates shall conform to clause 10.1.1.1 "Common Certificate Details". - Certificates shall be signed with ECDSA using secp256r1, and the signature shall use SHA-256. - Certificate chains should limit the number of intermediate CA certificates to avoid having a negative impact in constrained environments.
+- These certificates shall conform to clause 10.1.1.1 "Common Certificate Details". - Certificates shall be signed with ECDSA using secp256r1 or optionally RSA using at least 2048 key length, and the signature shall use SHA-256. - Certificate chains should limit the number of intermediate CA certificates to avoid having a negative impact in constrained environments.